 With a well integrated, medically monitored plan of care, symptoms of neurodermatitis can be effectively controlled, and the risk of developing complications, such as lesions and cellulitis can be minimized.
 A good treatment plan is individualized to a person's medical history, severity of neurodermatitis, the specific triggers, and other factors.

-A combination of ...more treatments »
+A combination of treatments that ...more treatments »

 A diagnosis of the neurodermatitis begins with taking a thorough health history, including symptoms, and performing a physical exam.

 A misdiagnosis is possible because the symptoms of the neurodermatitis can mimic symptoms of other diseases, such as psoriasis, shingles, chicken pox ringworm, hives, poison ivy, or other forms of dermatitis.
-Because these ...more misdiagnosis »
+Because these and other ...more misdiagnosis »

 Symptoms of Neurodermatitis